-Life satisfaction data are expensive
+Life satisfaction data are expensive to collect

 Life satisfaction (SWL)